maximuskowalski/smount/README.md

 Takes a list of sharedrives and creates rclone VFS mounts.

-# Temporary install instructions
+# Develop Branch Install Instructions
-_This is an alpha release and it will change completely.
+_This is an ~~alpha~~ beta release and it will change.
 Perhaps reconsider installing this for anything other than a test, as you may lose stuff.
 You have been warned._

 ### Recommended
 Grab the latest rclone_gclone from l3uddz: